Knowledge, Skill and Experience Requirements:

 - Must be a minimum of twenty-one years old.

-- Must be able to pass a criminal background check, FBI/DOJ fingerprinting, TB test, medical exam, and drug test.
+- Must be able to pass a criminal background check, FBI/DOJ fingerprinting, TB test, and drug screen.

 Staff must maintain proficiency in Nonviolence Crisis Intervention, as well as First Aid/CPR, requiring regular and sustained bending, lifting, pulling, stooping, hand and arm pressure, sitting and/or laying prone on the floor for extended periods.
 To facilitate youth activities and transports, staff must be able to safely drive vehicles transporting one or more youth to events, family visits, etc., in heavy, prolonged traffic (more than one hour each way).